JacobMrox/TwitterQA/README.md

 ## Installation (quoting Conchylicultor)

+### Dependencies
-The program requires the following dependencies (easy to install using pip):
+The program requires the following dependencies:

  * python 3.5
  * tensorflow (tested with v0.9.0 and v0.11.0)
  * numpy